memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 `-batch` flag.
 Here's the invocation:

 ```
-$ arm-none-eabi-gdb -ex "set pagination 0" -ex "target remote :3333" -ex "thread apply all bt" -batch $elf
+$ arm-none-eabi-gdb -ex "set pagination off" -ex "target remote :3333" -ex "thread apply all bt" -batch $elf
 ```

-This will start GDB, set the pagination to 0 (pagination requires user input), run `target remote :3333` to connect to OpenOCD, run `thread apply all bt` to get the backtrace of every thread, and exits.
+This will start GDB, disable pagination (it requires user input), run `target remote :3333` to connect to OpenOCD, run `thread apply all bt` to get the backtrace of every thread, and exits.

 To parse the data, I've adapted the `awk` script provided at poormansprofiler.org to handle the specific output of `arm-none-eabi-gdb`.